 Escape from the City (Without Ever Leaving)

-One of my personal favorites is the Winchell Trail, a rustic hiking path that begins just north of the Ford Parkway Bridge and ends at the Midtown Greenway.
+One of my personal favorites is the Winchell Trail, a rustic hiking path that begins just north of the Ford Bridge and ends at the Midtown Greenway.
 It follows the river and leads through a number of delightfully secluded spots, including quiet, sandy beaches like Longfellow Beach and the aptly-named White Sands Beach.
 The trail also runs directly through Mississippi River Gorge Regional Park, a forested area with winding trails, clearings, and a peaceful, trickling waterfall.
 Bring some camp chairs and spend an evening at the beach, or just get lost exploring the gorge; either way, you’ll forget you’re in Minnesota’s most densely populated city.

 If you’re just looking for a spot to chill out or maybe even do some fishing, the riverfront is full of opportunities.
 For natural areas with interesting water features, try Shadow Falls Park or Hidden Falls Regional Park in St. Paul.
-(I can affirm that the latter has some excellent hammocking spots.)
+(I can personally confirm that the latter has some excellent hammocking spots.)
 Minnehaha Regional Park is a great all-around destination for exploring both the river and Minnehaha Creek, and boasts a famous waterfall as well as an extremely popular dog park.

 Join the Party

 It should come as no surprise that the Mighty Mississippi serves as a main focal point for local culture and civic life.
 Dozens of events take place on or near the riverfront each summer.
 Here are a few to throw on your calendar:

 - The Stone Arch Bridge Festival (June 18–19) offers a weekend of art and music along the Downtown Minneapolis riverfront.